 Your portfolio will perform like the stock market if you invest in index funds that track a broad market index, such as the S&P 500.
-But, you won’t be able to beat the market with an index fund, nor will you be protecting yourself against market losses.
+You won’t be able to beat the market with an index fund, however, nor will you be protecting yourself against market losses.

 What if you aim to achieve a specific investment return rate?
 If the number is high, such as 10%, you could invest your portfolio entirely in equity funds.
 Some years, you’ll see big gains and make or surpass your goal.
 In other years, you’ll get lower returns or experience losses.
 The higher you set your target, the more often you’ll likely miss it.